MEET OUR PARISH LEADERS

 Prayer Council

-Praying with and for others not only expresses, but deepens our own praise for God, our daily reliance and need for His grace and forgiveness in our own lives, and our thankfulness for His presence with us.
-Prayer teaches us confidence in God’s goodness, trust in Him as we wait for His answers, and God’s enduring faithfulness with us- individually, with each other, and with those for whom we pray.
+Praying with and for others not only expresses but also deepens our own praise for God, our daily reliance and need for His grace and forgiveness in our own lives, and our thankfulness for His presence with us.
+Prayer teaches us confidence in God’s goodness, trust in Him as we wait for His answers, and God’s enduring faithfulness with us—individually, with each other, and with those for whom we pray.